The pilot turned his airliner upside down. On purpose. And it saved nearly a hundred lives.

 (By the way, no spoilers here.)

 The scene stands as a breathtaking masterpiece of Hollywood's dream machine, but it pales in comparison with United Flight 232, a deadly real-life airline disaster that -- like the movie --- could have been much worse if not for remarkable efforts by heroic crew members.
+But first, is it possible to fly a commercial airliner upside down?
+Would excessive G-forces destroy it?
+That debate is raging right now on aviation Twitter feeds and websites.

 In the film, the pilot rolls the plane over to keep it flying longer.
 He avoids crashing into a neighborhood, saving countless lives.